h1ddenpr0cess20/jerkbot-matrix/README.md

 # jerkbot-matrix
+### OLD VERSION, NO LONGER MAINTAINED

+This version uses matrix-client, which is mostly abandoned.
+This bot has some frequent connectivity issues and it can only connect to one channel.
+I've rewriten this project with matrix-nio as recommended by matrix-client, and my new version is available at [infinibot-matrix](https://github.com/h1ddenpr0cess20/infinibot-matrix)

 Jerkbot is an OpenAI chatbot for the [Matrix](https://matrix.org/) chat protocol.
 It is named for the sarcastic jerk personality I use for my instance.
 You can set any default personality you would like.
 It can be changed at any time, and each user has their own separate chat history with their chosen personality setting.
 Users can interact with each others chat histories for collaboration if they would like, but otherwise, conversations are separated.